Recollection Cues

 As always, he chooses his trademark lightly embossed black leather wrap for the handle, and applies it flawlessly.
 His wraps are virtually seamless, and it takes a keen eye to even find a seam.

-Talk about clean work - I don't know of anyone whose inlay work is sharper and cleaner than Jerry's.
+Talk about clean work - this inlay work is so sharp.
 Even through a high powered glass, the work is as good as it gets!

 He caps the butt with a black delrin ring for durability, and then engraves his name with the cue number.
 And, he builds a matching butt cap.